Jmcgill007/ShopifyApp/README.md

 # ShopifyApp
 Practice with shopify APIs, shopify-react tutorial walkthrough

--In this project I am walking throught the shopify react tutorial that is offered on their dev partners portion of their platform.
+-In this project I am walking throught the shopify react tutorial that is offered on the dev partners portion of their platform.

 -This is a simple test pilot app that shows the usability of the shopify API's.
 The technologies used in this project are the Shopify UI library polaris, react, GraphQL, Apollo for datafetching, a billig API, and webhooks.